specialcircumstances/athomdevice/README.md

 // and what Homey capabilities each node supports.
 // Then attach the callbacks
 void setup() {
-  myDevice.setName("TESTY");
+  myDevice.setName("TESTY"); // A name, optional
-  myDevice.addNode("light");
-  myDevice.addCapability(1,"onoff");
-  myDevice.setCapabilityGetCallback(1,"onoff",&getOnOffCallback);
-  myDevice.setCapabilitySetCallback(1,"onoff",&setOnOffCallback);
-  myDevice.addCapability(1,"dim");
+  myDevice.addNode("light"); // (sub) Nodes are added sequentially, at setup time, specify the class. myDevice.addCapability(1,"onoff");  // Add the "onoff" capability to node 1 myDevice.setCapabilityGetCallback(1,"onoff",&getOnOffCallback);   // Pointer to your function to return the value myDevice.setCapabilitySetCallback(1,"onoff",&setOnOffCallback);   // Pointer to your function to set the value myDevice.addCapability(1,"dim");
   myDevice.setCapabilityGetCallback(1,"dim",&getDimCallback);
   myDevice.setCapabilitySetCallback(1,"dim",&setDimCallback);
 }

-void loop() {
+// You can either get Homey to poll your device, or you can manually send reports.
+You can do both if you like void loop() {
-  myDevice.sendReport();  // This will trigger a report of all getable capabilities
-                          // NB, this assumes you don't set Homey to poll delay(60000);           // wait 60 seconds until the next one.
+  myDevice.sendReport();  // This will trigger a report of all getable capabilities. delay(60000);           // wait 60 seconds until the next one.
 }
 ```